iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Screenshots ==

 1. Edit glossary term
 2. Using glossary shortcode in post content
 3. Viewing glossary archive
 4. Example A to Z

 == Changelog ==

+= 2.1 =
+* NEW Now uses qTip library for tooltips (http://craigsworks.com/projects/qtip/)
+* NEW Sidebar Widget: Random Term
+* NEW Glossary CSS can be completely over-written with theme file
+* UPD Default tooltip CSS updated
+* FIX Inifinite loop when term name misses in shortcode

 = 2.0 =
 * NEW - Groups option added to glossary_atoz shortcode